ashgole/ReactJS-TODO-App/README.md

 # ReactJS TODO App

 ***
+# About

-# AboutThis Is ReactJS TODO app.
+This Is ReactJS TODO app.
 This small project is created only for learning purpose of PROPS and STATE management in ReactJS.

 ***
 # Tags